PelionIoT/meta-mbl/walkthrough.md

 - Monitor the device console tail -f /var/log/mbl-cloud-client.log to see the update occurring.
 	- You can also monitor the progress of the update via the web interface.
 It should report the "Publishing" state.
 - After considerable console output, the update will complete and the device reboots.
-- When the device comes up again, login and verify that the running bank (partition) has changed from that noted in Step 1.
+- When the device comes up again, login and verify that the running bank (partition) has changed from that noted in Update Step 1.

- #### Figures
+ #### 10.2.7.
+Figures

 ![fig1](pics/01.png "Figure 1")
 Figure 1: The mbed cloud portal login.